rajeev-koushik/rajeev-koushik/README.md

 Software Engineer
 ---------

-I'm a web developer with experience in Python.
+I'm a developer with experience in Python.
 I am constantly on the lookout for learning opportunities that can help grow my skillset while giving back to the community.

 * 🌍  I'm based in Bengaluru
 * ✉️  You can contact me at [rajeevkoushikyg@gmail.com](mailto:rajeevkoushikyg@gmail.com)